 Swap screen time for the wide open spaces at The Morton Arboretum.
 Kids can explore the gigantic tree house, build rock and stick dams in the creek or run through mazes, while also gaining an educational experience.
-Read on to hear how this mega park helps develop a passion for nature and fills those long summer days with exercise and smiles.
+Read on to hear how this mega park helps develop a passion for nature and fills those long summer days with low-key exercise and enormous smiles.
 Bonus cherry-on-top: A day well-spent at The Arboretum almost always ends in a solid nap time.

-Feed your adventurous side in the Children’s Garden
+Feed Your Adventurous Side in the Children’s Garden

 The highlight of the arboretum for parents with children under 10 years old is the award winning, five-acre interactive Children’s Garden and hedge maze, a nature lover’s paradise.
 Ten themed gardens, bursting with interactive and learning-based play, will keep your kids on the move and engaged while they’re checking out various ecosystems that exist around the world.
 Kids will spot birds, turtles, frogs, squirrels, chipmunks and dragonflies in the Adventure Woods and the Backyard Discovery Gardens.
 They can put their bare feet in the stream and feel the smooth rocks, climb up rope bridges and pretend to be pirates in the tree houses.
 All they need is an imagination and a sense of adventure.

 Not only are children safe and secure within the boundaries of the Children’s Garden, extraordinarily friendly and knowledgeable volunteers and staff mill about the area, welcoming conversation and offering guidance.

 Make the Most of Summer at The Arboretum